cesar-guillen/cesar-guillen.github.io/_posts/2025-03-02-TwoMillion.md

 ```

-I see that the database credentials are being pulled from the enviroment variables by doing an `ls -la` I see that the file **.env** exists and stores all the credentials.
+I see that the database credentials are being pulled from the enviroment variables.
+Doing an `ls -la` I see that the file **.env** exists and stores all the credentials.

 ```
 cat .env